![]() |

 JCL IEHLIST Utility |

-IEHLIST is a another important system utility used to list entries in the directory of one or more partitioned data sets or PDSEs, or entries in an indexed or non-indexed volume table of contents.
+IEHLIST utility in JCL is another important system utility popularly used in Mainframe.
+It is generally used to list entries in the directory of one or more partitioned data sets or PDSEs, or entries in an indexed or non-indexed volume table of contents.

 Any number of listings can be requested in a single execution of the program.